Hi, I am Lily!

 During my chapter here in Hong Kong, I have published a video on Hong Kong Free Press and worked on a podcast series with Sustainable Asia on China fishery.
 I am a fast learner with a can-do mindset.
 I see every obstacle as a learning opportunity and I work well with others.
 I am currently taking documentary and data journalism courses, and I am looking forward to apply what I learned to produce a multimedia report on the environment.

 Hong Kong– An asylum seeker was sentenced 13 years and six months of prison for trafficking dangerous drugs by a Hong Kong court on Friday.
-Manan Abdul, a Pakistan, was 24 years old when police arrested him over charges of drug trafficking on Oct 13, 2017.
-The arrest...
+The police arrested 24-year-old Pakistani Manan Abdul over charges of drug trafficking on Oct 13, 2017.
+They found him carrying...

 Hong Kong- The transgender community marched on Hong Kong’s annual Pride Parade Saturday calling for an expansion on gender-neutral facilities as part of the main theme this year.
 “It is a deprivation of basic human right,” Katy, one of the Hong Kong Pride Parade...